 I get it.
 Starting therapy can be daunting for many different reasons.
 It requires time, money, and emotional energy.
 Finding a therapist whose training and personality fits well with your needs takes effort.
 And for most of us, asking for help is not easy.
 For all these reasons, I offer a free 15-minute consultation so you can discuss your concerns, ask me any questions, and feel out whether this seems like a good fit for you.
 If it’s not, I totally understand, and can offer referrals for other qualified providers who might better meet your needs.

 How do I get started?

-Just reach out!
-You can contact me by phone or email to talk about setting up an appointment or a free consultation.
-If I’m not accepting new patients or if I don’t have any availability that suits your schedule, I can offer you referrals or you can always try contacting me again in the near future.
+Schedule a free phone consultation.
+If I’m not accepting new patients or if I don’t have availability that suits your schedule, I can offer you referrals.
+You can also always try contacting me again in the future.

-After we decide on a time to meet, I will send you an email with a secure link to all of the paperwork you will need to complete online before your appointment.
+If we do schedule an initial visit, I will send you an email with a secure link to all of the paperwork you will need to complete online before your appointment.
 This can sometimes feel like a lot to do, but I find it’s very helpful to get this out of the way in advance so we can spend your session focusing on what you want to talk about.

 Where is your office and can I park there?